briancappello/flask-unchained/docs/index.rst

 Bundles
 ^^^^^^^

-Bundles are the core building block of Flask Unchained apps.
-Bundles are simply Python packages, and they can be distributed as standalone projects.
-They can do anything from integrate Flask extensions to being full-blown apps *your* app can integrate, customize, and extend.

-Bundles provide simple and consistent patterns for extending and/or overriding practically everything in them.
-That includes configuration, controllers/resources, routes, templates, models, serializers, services, extensions, CLI commands, and more.
-Extended/customized bundles can themselves also be distributed as their own projects, and support the same patterns for customization, ad infinitum.

 Bundle Structure
 ~~~~~~~~~~~~~~~~

-The example "hello world" app bundle lived in a single file, while a "full" bundle package looks about like this:
+The example "hello world" app bundle lived in a single file, while a "full" bundle package consists of many modules.
+An example using the defaults looks like this:

 .. code-block:: shell